-- Debug Profile Service requires Java 8 or 11.
+- Debug Profile Service requires Java 8, 11, or 17 (with IBM z/OS Liberty Embedded 23.0.0.12 or later).
 After installation, you need to configure z/OS to run Java applications. - The Debug Profile Service API is hosted on the IBM z/OS Liberty Embedded application server and is compatible with the default IBM z/OS Liberty Embedded installation on your z/OS system.
-You do not need to install or modify the existing IBM z/OS Liberty Embedded application server to accommodate the Debug Profile Service API, but you need to refresh the eqaprof.env to include environment variable liberty\dir. - To enable all the features in the z/OS Debugger Profiles view with Eclipse, you need to install, configure and start z/OS Explorer 3.2.0.13 or later and Debug Profile Service.
+You do not need to install or modify the existing IBM z/OS Liberty Embedded application server to accommodate the Debug Profile Service API, but you need to refresh the eqaprof.env to include environment variable liberty_dir. - To enable all the features in the z/OS Debugger Profiles view with Eclipse, you need to install, configure and start z/OS Explorer 3.2.0.13 or later and Debug Profile Service.
 For CICS, also see the instructions in "Activating the TCP/IP Socket Interface for CICS" on page 25.